 You'll have to believe me if you don't live here, but it is seriously impressive in person.
 (Ok, truth is I was sitting at home, watching it happen on TV, but I promise, I go see it in person later every year!)

 I love the spectacle of that giant tree, with all the other twinkly lights on trees around the plaza.
 Looking down on the ice skating rink (another truth, I've never skated on that rink.
 Someday) is magical.

 I'm so happy right now that it's the season of eating as many cookies as you want.

 - ¼ cup coarsely chopped maraschino cherries

-- 1 cup unsalted butter, softened
+- 1 cup unsalted butter softened

 - ½ cup confectioners' sugar

-- 1 tsp coconut extract
+- 1 teaspoon coconut extract

-- ½ tsp vanilla extract
+- ½ teaspoon vanilla extract

 - 2 cups all-purpose flour

-- ⅓ cup unsweetened shredded coconut
+- ⅓ cup unsweetened finely shredded coconut

 - Drain cherries on a paper towel.

+Recipe by Tara Bench.
 Food Stylist: Sarah Neumeier